Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 North Campus residence hall check-in

-Guests staying in Court-Kay-Bauer Halls, Mews Hall, High Rise 5, Mary Donlon Hall, Ecology House, and the Townhouse Community should check in at the service center in Robert Purcell Community Center beginning at 4:00pm on May 25.
+Guests staying in Court-Kay-Bauer Halls, Mews Hall, High Rise 5, Ecology House, and the Townhouse Community should check in at the service center in Robert Purcell Community Center beginning at 12:00pm on May 24.

 The RPCC service center will be open for check-in – and guest assistance – during the following times: